Need to Know

 - Blue and Gold Fleet goes to Pier 39 / Pier 41 in Fisherman’s Wharf.
 See schedule here.

-Before arriving in Sausalito, we strongly recommend first (1) reserving your bike’s space for priority boarding, then (2) buying your ferry tickets online.
+Before arriving in Sausalito, we strongly recommend reserving your bike’s space for priority boarding (It’s free and doesn’t require a credit card!).
 The ferries get very busy and long waits are common.
 If you arrive in the late evening and the ferries are sold out, you must ride back or take a taxi equipped with bike racks.

 Buying Your Ferry Tickets